 Personal Statement

-A challenging part of your Electronic Residency Application Service (ERAS) application is the personal statement.
-Allow yourself plenty of time to write this essay; it is challenging to present yourself in one written page.
-Plan to have this reviewed by someone who knows you and several people who are familiar with the match process.
-Set specific goals for what you want to get across: Why did I choose neurosurgery?
+Many applicants find authoring a personal statement to be among the most challenging elements of their ERAS application.
+Allow yourself plenty of time to write this essay; it is challenging to present yourself in less than a single written page, and you may have to work through several different drafts before you find a narrative that resonates.
+When you’re happy with a draft, plan to have it reviewed by at least one person who knows you well, and several mentors who are familiar with the match process.
+It may be helpful to establish specific messaging goals before writing.
+For example, why did I choose neurosurgery?
 What do I bring to neurosurgery?
 Why will I be a good neurosurgeon?
-Identify qualities of a neurosurgeon, and briefly explain a personal experience or achievement that demonstrates these qualities.
+Identify, and briefly explain how one of your personal experiences or achievements is aligned with those qualities.

-In general, it is a good idea to keep it simple – remember your audience consists of busy academic neurosurgeons who will read hundreds of personal statements.
-Try to throw in something interesting (preferably early on) that makes it readable.
-Feel free to include compelling aspects of your personal biography that may help you stand out (born in another country, overcame specific obstacles to education or training, family hardships, etc.).
+In general, it is a good idea to keep it simple — remember your audience consists of busy academic neurosurgeons who will read hundreds of personal statements.
+An interesting anecdote or framing device may help grab (and hold) your reader’s attention.
+Unique aspects of your personal biography are also helpful to emphasize — for example, if you were born in another country, overcame specific obstacles in obtaining an your education, or endured a significant family hardship.
 Do not write more than a single page, and consider using short, pithy paragraphs that are easy to digest.
-A good introduction is helpful to garner interest, but do not be dramatic.
+Although a captivating introduction may help garner interest, do not be overly dramatic.
 It may take several drafts to produce the final product.
-Know that some programs will rate your personal statement.
-This rating will then be factored into your overall score.
+Know that some programs will rate your personal statement, and that such ratings will in turn contribute to your overall ranking in those departments.